THE 7-SERIES HYDRODEMOLITION ROBOTS

-Explore our Automated Concrete Removal robots and jetframes.
+Explore our Automated Concrete Removal Robots!
 Hydrodemolition applied.

-Conjet’s 7-Series ACR™ robots are developed with focus on versatility and reliability.
+Conjet’s 7-Series ACR™ Robots are developed with the focus on versatility and reliability.
 Our goal is to make you successful using our equipment in a safe, easy, and efficient manner in order to obtain the best possible result.
 With Conjet ACR™, you can let the robot do the hard work!

 Demolition is hard, time-consuming, and potentially hazardous work, even more so when there’s a need for removing concrete elements within an existing structure.
 It’s a strenuous process where a light touch is needed to guarantee that only the damaged concrete is removed and all surrounding material remains intact.